WhyToReinventTheWheel/InterviewPreparation/Question.md

+# MIX
 	difference between jre, jdk and jvm
 	What is EJB session bean?
 	Types of memory area?
-Unix command to get the processor running of a particular user insertion and searching and why? what is hibernate
+	Unix command to get the processor running of a particular user insertion and searching and why?
+	what is hibernate
 	How will you design to allow multiple JVMs to access data?
 	What is dependency injection in Spring
 	How will you sort HashMap
 	fork/join
 	How to select a specific controller?
 	Internal working of hash table, hash code?
 	Explain any design pattern except singleton?
 	Explain Synchronization
 	what is serializable?
 How to make a class serializable ?
 	What is benefit of indexes in database what is serializable?
 How to make a class serializable ?
 	Explain HashMap, Set, Arraylist
-Difference between Comparable and Comparator Difference between Arraylist and Hashmap
+	Difference between Comparable and Comparator
+	Difference between Arraylist and Hashmap
 	Explain singleton design pattern
 	Why do  you specify a hibernate dialect in configuration?
 	How to implement a interceptor?
 	What is trading done in your application
-Give the differences between Arraylist and hashmap What are futures, options, repo hashmap implementation
+	Give the differences between Arraylist and hashmap What are futures, options, repo
+	hashmap implementation
 	What is portlet API
 	hashmap vs treemap
 	What is the use of Executor service completion method final finally finalize
 	Tree Map and linked hash map
 	Types of memory area?
 	volatile keyword in java
 	diff b/w soap and rest
 	How did you use inheritance to resolve issue in your project?
 	How did you use encapsulation in your project?
 	How did you implement exception handling in your project?
 	Why have you created your custom exception?
 	What is MVC framework?
 	What is the flow of MVC architecture?
 	How to select a specific controller?
 	Why do you specify a hibernate dialect in configuration?
 	What is EJB session bean?
 	Suppose you have 30%  A type data and 70% B type data which collection to use for frequent deletion, insertion and searching and why?
 	Internal  working of hash table, hash code?
 	Explain any design pattern except singleton?
 	Flow of MVC architecture?
 	IOC container?
 	How to specify a class as controller and modification in configuration file?
 	What is AOP?
 	How did you implement security in your project?
 	How to implement a interceptor?
 	Difference between interceptor and controller?

-Miscellaneous
+# Miscellaneous

 	1)	DCN – runtime notification
 	2)	How to implement Order by Like Sql in comparator interface in Collection.
 	3)	Batch Process + Transaction
 	a.
 Batch Process + Transaction
 	4)	Exception handling -> how to find actual cause when wrapping at multiple level
 	a.
 Exp.getCause()
 	5)	Concurrent hasMap how to write efficient logic in multi thread environment if trades are coming more than 10,000/sec updates
 	6)	How to decide the thread pool size , 8 cores, 12 GB RAM
 	7)	Builder design pattern disadvantage
 	8)	How to decide/design asynchronous system
 	9)	Disadvantage of EhCache
 	10)	Exception in thread how you will capture in main thread
 	11)	Core call blocking forever in thread pool how to resolve this situation
 	12)	Marker interface
 	13)	Using Multithread to core but one thread writing to core ,but one thread writing to concurrent hashmap ,is it equal to single thread environment.
 	14)	Array of 10 elements, how multiple thread can write efficiently.
 	15)	 How you decide the size of thread pool.
 	16)	GC logs , Young generation , old generation …what is the means if old generation increasing.
 	17)	Batch Request in SQL
 	18)	Websocket
 	19)	Why Weblogic needs to restart if RAM allocated to Weblogic process 18GB.

 XML Parsing